Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Guardians of The Galaxy Cosmic Rewind

 Disney Worlds latest and greatest indoor coaster type attraction opened this past spring in May.
-Based on the Marvel series Guardians of The Galaxy, an interplanetary pavilion is the newest to join the Epcot World.
-Just like the movies, this ride has a killer soundtrack!
+Guardians of the Galaxy Cosmic Rewind is based on the Marvel series Guardians of The Galaxy.
+The preface and preshow describe an interplanetary pavilion.
+It has become the newest addition to the Epcot World Showcase.
+You are visiting that pavilion.
+Bonus: just like the movies, this ride has a killer soundtrack!

 Guardians of the Galaxy Cosmic Rewind is a very popular new attraction